-Disable VAT Collection
+Disable VAT collection

-NOTE: If you switch between enabling/disabling VAT collection, subsequent course subscription charges will be the same as the the initial subscription charge.
+If you switch between enabling/disabling VAT collection, subsequent course subscription charges will be the same as the initial subscription charge.
 For example, if VAT collection was disabled at the time of purchase, then VAT will not be charged if you enable VAT collection after the initial subscription charge.

 If you’ve set up custom payment gateways, and are therefore responsible for remitting VAT payouts, then you can use Teachable’s transaction reporting tools to determine the VAT rates charged to your students.